 What interests and skills should I have?

-- The desire to read extensively and to discuss literary and historical source texts as well as secondary scientific texts
+- Interest in extensive reading and the discussion of both literary and historic primary source texts as well as secondary scientific sources

-- Well-founded historical and cultural scientific interest in the construct of Europe and its global interrelationships
+- Knowledge of history and interest in cultural studies related to the construct of Europe and its global interdependencies

-International applicants need documentation of their German language skills, level DSH-2 or TestDaF 4, or a language test recognised as equivalent.
+International applicants will need to submit documentation of their German language skills at the level DSH-2 or TestDaF 4 or higher.
+Alternatively, you may submit other recognized language tests or recognized school certificates.
 The University of Konstanz does not offer preparatory German language courses or approved German language exams.
-For this reason, you must submit accredited proof of your German language skills along with your application.
+For this reason, you must submit officially recognized documentation confirming your German language proficiency along with your application.